Machine learning with neural networks: Supervised recurrent networks

 The layout of the perceptrons analysed in the previous Chapters is special.
-All connections are one way, and only to the layer immediately to the right, so that the update rule for the $i$-th neuron in layer $\ell$ becomes

-The backpropagation algorithm relies on this {\em feed-forward} layout.
+All connections are one way, and only to the layer to the right, so that the update rule for the $i$-th neuron in layer $\ell$ becomes, for example, The backpropagation algorithm relies on this {\em feed-forward} layout.
 It means that the derivatives $\partial V_j^{(\ell-1)}/\partial w_{mn}^{(\ell)}$ vanish.
-This ensures that the outputs are nested functions of the inputs, which in turn implies the simple iterative structure of the backpropagation algorithm on page \pageref{bp_algorithm}.
+This ensures that the outputs are nested functions of the inputs, which in turn implies the simple iterative structure of the backpropagation algorithm (Chapter \chref{C6Chapter}).

 In some cases it is necessary or convenient to use networks that do not have this simple layout.
-The Hopfield networks discussed in part \ref{part:I} are examples where all connections are symmetric.
+The Hopfield networks discussed in part \ref{part:hopfield} are examples where all connections are symmetric.
 More general networks may have a feed-forward layout with {\em feedbacks} , as shown in Figure \figref{C8S1RecBP}.
 Such networks are called {\em recurrent networks} .
-There are many different ways in which the feedbacks can act: from the output layer to hidden neurons for example (Figure \figref{C8S1RecBP}), or there could be connections between the neurons in a given layer.
-Neurons $3$ and $4$ in Figure \figref{C8S1RecBP} are output units, they are associated with targets just as in Chapters \chref{C5Chapter} to \ref{chap:dl}.
-The layout of recurrent networks is very general, but because of the feedback links we must consider how such networks can be trained.
+There are many different ways in which the feedbacks can act: from the output layer to hidden neurons for example, or there could be connections between the neurons in a given layer.
+Neurons $3$ and $4$ in Figure \figref{C8S1RecBP} are output neurons , they are associated with targets just as in Chapters \chref{C5Chapter} to \ref{chap:dl}.
+The layout of recurrent networks is very general, but because of the feedbacks we must consider how such networks can be trained.